-- New assessment options are available for use in the assessment.
+• New assessment options are available for use in the assessment.
 The National Assessment of Educational Progress (NAEP) assessments in the 1980s were confined largely to multiple-choice exercises, but more recent assessments have introduced open-ended and performance exercises.
-Therefore, the U.S. history assessment should include both the traditional multiple-choice and the newer open-ended questions.
-In addition, special studies should examine various types of innovative assessment approaches, including portfolios and cooperative learning activities. - Multiple-choice questions should constitute no more than 50 percent of the assessment.
+Therefore, the U.S. history assessment should include both the traditional selected-response and open-ended questions.
+Starting with the 2018 NAEP U.S. History Assessment, students will engage with both selected-response and open-ended items in a digital platform.
+This presents the opportunity for assessment tasks to include a range of multimedia features.
+In addition, special studies should examine various

+- types of innovative assessment approaches, including portfolios and cooperative learning activities. - Selected-response questions should constitute no more than 50 percent of the assessment.
 Such questions are desirable because they take up a relatively brief amount of assessment time, are easy to score, and allow for broad content coverage.
-The multiple-choice items on the assessment should include not only recall and comprehension questions but also a large proportion of questions that require higher-level thinking skills. - Open-ended questions, the other portion of the test, should concentrate on measuring students' depth of learning in U.S.
+Selected-response items, which includes multiple-choice questions, should represent not only recall and comprehension questions but also a large proportion of questions that require higher-level thinking skills. - Open-ended questions, the other portion of the test, should concentrate on measuring students' depth of learning in U.S. history.

-history.
 Both short-answer and extended-response exercises should require students to marshal a body of facts and organize and express their thoughts.
-Recognizing that many students do not perform well on test items requiring long written responses, the item development committee should strive to construct the questions so that students can demonstrate performance on some items without writing extensively.

-• The study of history requires the use of a variety of resources.
+Recognizing that many students do not perform well on test items requiring long written responses, the item development committee should strive to construct the questions so that students can demonstrate performance on some items without writing extensively. - The study of history requires the use of a variety of resources.
 To reflect the richness of history and historical sources, the assessment should use a variety of stimulus materials appropriate to U.S. history.
-In both the multiple-choice and open-ended exercises, the stimulus materials should include copies of primary documents, graphs, political cartoons, charts, photographs, pictures, maps, and timelines.
+In both the selected-response and open-ended exercises, the stimulus materials should include copies of primary documents, graphs, political cartoons, charts, photographs, pictures, maps, and timelines.
 The types and complexity of materials should be appropriate for students at each grade level, but a variety of types should be used in varying grades.
 Stimulus materials and documents must be chosen with the understanding that many resources are not equally available to all schools in all areas.